 Whatever the case, know that moving back home with your parents doesn’t have to be a source of shame.
-In fact, more and more people are deciding to return to the nest to regroup, strategize, and ultimately head back out into the world to tackle their goals.
+In fact, more people than ever before are deciding to return to the nest to regroup, strategize, and eventually head back out into the world to tackle their goals.
 According to a Pew Research Study, the number of young folks moving back in with their parents has been at an all-time high in the past 50 years!
 As the old adage goes, sometimes you need to take one step back to take two steps forward.

 Regardless of why you want to move back home, make sure you don’t rush back into it without first deciding if it’s the best decision for you.
 That includes all aspects of your life, including finances, social life, career, and mental health.
-Take the time to weigh some pros and cons, and if you opt to move back home, make sure you discuss some key points with your parents or guardians.
-We’re going to outline some of the most common themes and how you can tackle them head on to save yourself unneeded stress due to miscommunication or mismanaged expectations.
+Take the time to weigh some pros and cons.
+If you do opt to move back home, make sure you discuss it thoroughly with your parents, guardians, or any other family members you’ll be living with.

 When it comes to moving back in with your parents, everyone’s circumstances will be different.
 Your age, location, occupation, family dynamics, and other factors all play a huge role in your experience moving back home.
-That’s on top of the fact that whatever is bringing you back home can be a heavy emotional burden to process, which will without a doubt make this transition even more difficult.
-Other times the decision is strictly a financial or logistical one without so much emotional weight.
+That’s on top of the fact that whatever is bringing you home might be a heavy emotional burden to process, which will, without a doubt, make this transition even more difficult.
+Other times, the decision is strictly a financial or logistical one without so much emotional weight.

-Regardless, it’s essential to make a list of all the pros and cons of moving back home.
+Regardless, listing all the pros and cons of moving back home is essential.
 Here are some examples to get you started.

 - Your childhood home can serve as a secure base to work on future goals.

-- It’s easier to save money when living at home either for free or for a discounted rent.
+- It’s easier to save money when living at home, either for free or a discounted rent.

-- Moving back home can be highly beneficial during financial or health crises so that the child can help support the parents, or vice versa.
+- Moving back home can be highly beneficial during financial or health crises.
+You might need to help support your parents or vice versa.

-- It can be easy to become unmotivated when everything is provided for you.
+- It can be easy to become unmotivated if everything is provided for you.

 - You will have much less personal space to work with if you move back home.

 Don’t immediately assume it will be a completely free ride just because your parents welcomed you back home.
 Have an open and honest conversation about what will be expected of you financially.
-Some parents may want you to contribute but feel bad asking.
+Some parents may want you to contribute, but feel bad asking.

 If your parents say you won’t have to pay a dime, offer to pay what you can reasonably afford while still saving for long-term goals.
 For example, maybe instead of paying directly for room and board, you can cover a portion of the groceries.
 Or, you show your gratitude by taking on a few extra responsibilities or doing a few extra chores around the house.

 Some benefits of contributing to the household financially include:

-- It creates a more authentic adult relationship between parent and child whereby the parent isn’t providing everything for the child.
+- It creates a more authentic adult relationship between parent and child when the parent isn’t providing everything for the child.

-- Contributing to the home financially makes you more accountable, which will make you feel more like an adult living at home and not a kid regressing in your childhood home.
+- Contributing to the home financially makes you more accountable, making you feel more like an active, engaged adult living at home and not a kid regressing in your childhood home.

 - Paying even a minimal amount based on your current situation will help you with budgeting and give you momentum to help get yourself on track.

 Moving back home can become a lot more complicated for all parties involved if you, the child, expect complete freedom and autonomy but are met with what seems like an overbearing parent.
 It’s easy to fall back into old roles and habits when everyone’s living under the same roof again, but that’s not always for the better.

-Whatever the case may be, make sure you discuss before you move in so everyone can take the appropriate steps to adjust.
+Whatever you decide on, make sure you discuss it before you move in so everyone can take the appropriate steps to adjust.

 House Rules to Discuss: